Amazon starts letting Alexa developers sell extra lives in voice games

 Initial voice apps to offer in-skill consumables include Would You Rather for Family, medieval roleplay game Yes Sire, and Hypno Therapist, a meditation app.

-Consumables were first made available in developer preview but are now generally available to all developers in the United States.
+Consumables were first made available in developer preview but are now generally available to all developers in the United States making games and other skills.

 The Who Wants to Be a Millionaire voice app from Sony Pictures Television will also launch a skill with in-skill purchases soon, according to an Amazon blog post.